What is Turnover Tax?

 Note: The Kwacha / US dollar exchange rate used to convert the US dollar norm value into Kwacha norm value is the monthly Bank of Zambia Mid-rate.

-For Purposes of calculating the norm value, the metal price and monthly Bank of Zambia mid-rate can be obtained from the Large Taxpayer office or the nearest Domestic Taxes Office.
+For Purposes of calculating the norm value, the metal price and monthly Bank of Zambia mid-rate can be obtained from the Large and Specialised Taxpayer office or the nearest Direct Taxes Office.

 Mineral Royalty Rates